Part II

 Science names patterns—complexity, chaos, self-organization.
 Myth names the same mystery in other tongues: the Tao, the cosmic egg, the Dragon forged through integration.

-To walk this path is to meet the unfolding with presence rather than control: welcome surprise, integrate fragments, trust the self-organizing pulse.
+To walk this path is to meet the unfolding with discernment rather than force: welcome surprise, study conditions, and shape what can actually be shaped.